Want An Uncontested Divorce

-Uncontested divorce in Virginia is something we do and discuss on our blog.
-If you are getting divorced, thinking about divorce, have a contested divorce, have an uncontested divorce, any other family law issue or are thinking about separating from your spouse - WE CAN HELP!
+Uncontested divorce in Virginia is something I do as an a lawyer and discuss on our blog.
+If you are getting divorced, thinking about divorce, have a contested divorce, have an uncontested divorce, any other family law issue or are thinking about separating from your spouse you probably should speak with an attorney.

-We offer TOP LEVEL LEGAL SERVICES for a FRACTION of the cost!
+We offer TOP LEVEL DIVORCE AND FAMILY LAW SERVICES for a FRACTION of the cost!
 We offer an incentive for our consultation.
 Details below the Consultation Form!

-Our office has experienced family law at attorneys.
+Our office has an experienced divorce family law at attorney.
 Brian has been recognized multiple times as one of Virginia's Legal Elite, as a Super Lawyer and one of Coastal Virginia's Top Lawyers in Family Law and Divorce.

-There are really only two types of divorces that exist - contested and uncontested.
+There are really only two types of divorces that exist in Virginia - contested divorce and uncontested divorce.
 Here is the difference - a Separation Agreement or Property Settlement Agreement.
-In a nutshell, a Separation Agreement is a document that the parties (the divorcing folks) create and sign to resolve all of the issues in a divorce.
+In a nutshell, a Separation Agreement (or PSA as we divorce lawyers call it) is a document that the parties (the divorcing folks) create and sign to resolve all of the issues in a divorce.
 Think of it as a contract to end the marriage.
 It handles everything from real estate to bills to support as well as custody and visitation.
 I will talk later about Separation Agreements in another post.

 A contested divorce means that there is no Agreement.
 This is one where the Court has to decide everything.
 If you can avoid this I strongly recommend that you do.
 It takes control away from you and gives it to the Court.
 Remember, the Court does not get to hear everything because there are rules of evidence and procedure that may limit what you get to present as well as what the Court can consider.
 Also, the other side is trying to put their best foot forward to get the best possible results.
 This can result in you getting less than what you need to survive.

-There can be an uncontested divorce without a written Agreement...sort of.
+There can be an uncontested divorce without a written Agreement or PSA ...sort of.
 It is still technically contested.
 The parties can come to Court, sign off on the Divorce Decree and leave nothing really for the Court to decide.
 This does not happen that often and there still may be lengthy procedural hoops that you have to go through to get there.

 An uncontested divorce can become contested.
 Even though there is an Agreement, there are some things that are never "final" in the eyes of Virginia law.
 Custody, visitation and child support are the main ones.
 These are never permanent because the Court is always looking out for the best interests of the child.
 What was good in 2008 may not be good in 2018.
 Additionally, child support belongs to the child so even if the parties agree on Monday to a support amount they can go back to Court on Friday depending on whether certain factors have been met.
 Again, a topic for another post.